fedepacher/CreditScoring-MOX/README.md

 [Video Section 7](https://drive.google.com/file/d/1HylTKDZLisRKOieEZ6Z_w4USoTlojOQu/view?usp=sharing)

->Note: The video of Section 7 does not show how to change the link for the API in the `frontend/main.py`.

 # Section 8

 ## Local Deployment

-For these steps the environment variable must be set as follow and models must be already in the store bucket:
+For these steps the environment variable must be set as follow and models must be already in the `model` folder and dataset in the `dataset` folder:

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=$(realpath <credential-file>.json)